Honolulu coastline aerial view

 What is the minimum down payment for a home in Hawaii?+

 Down payment requirements vary by loan type.
 VA loans (for eligible veterans and military) require 0% down.
 FHA loans require 3.5% down with a 580+ credit score.
 Conventional loans can go as low as 3% down for first-time buyers.
 Jumbo loans typically require 10–20% down.
+There are also 0% down portfolio loan options available up to $998,000 for buyers who meet certain requirements — contact Jay for details.

 What is a leasehold property in Hawaii and can I get a mortgage on one?+